LaisColetta/Machine-Learning/README.md

 # Project Part 1: Debate Audio Analysis - Donald Trump & Kamala Harris

+> **Note:** Due to disk capacity limitations, the analysis performed in this notebook was restricted, as the execution time of the code was significantly long.

 ## **Overview**

 This part of the project utilizes pre-trained machine learning models to analyze an audio recording of the 2024 U.S. Presidential Debate between candidates Donald Trump and Kamala Harris.
 The analysis involves speaker diarization, transcription, sentiment analysis, and the analysis of the participants’ speech patterns.